-Current example: the rise of the discount supermarkets
+Current example: the interminable rise of online

-Challenges to/developments in the retail sector
+Developments in the retail sector

 If you are applying for a graduate job at a retailer, recruiters will expect you to be aware of what is affecting the sector in general as well as what is affecting the particular company that you are applying to.
 You should also have some idea of how retailers are adapting to overcome any changes or difficulties and the impact that this is having on their success.